 In contrast to the preceding hole, the 397 yard 16th is a narrow par 4 with a lateral hazard running down the entire left side.
 While you can bail out right into the 15th fairway, a tall tree on the right side 120 yards short of this green may block your approach.

 The 369 yard 17th is yet again another strong par 4 that plays as an uphill dogleg left.
 This teeshot is intimidating with a hazard to the left and giant cross bunker on the left side of the fairway prominently in view.
 The approach to this two-tiered giant green is fairly benign except for a devastating trio of deep “Principal’s Nose” bunkers just short of the green.

 Most of the holes at Keney Park are teeming with character, but unfortunately the same cannot be said for the weak 18th.
-It’s always a little bit of a letdown when the closing hole is a par 3, but especially so at Keney because the other par threes are so strong.
-This 197 yard par 3 is semi-blind from the Tips to a giant, sloping green.
+It’s always a bit unusual when the closing hole is a par 3, but I’ve enjoyed this feature on other courses like Boston Golf Club.
+Unfortunately, this isn’t even a good par 3 at a semi-blind 197 yard to a giant, sloping green.
 Despite these swales, the moniker “Punch Bowl” is a bit of a misnomer as well.